CaptainChicky/soundgasm.net-jerkyll-mirror/README.md

 `/assets/` contains all the website css/images/js whatever, ideally don't change that.

-`/media/` contains your actual audio files, which I've changed from what the actual site does (a database of `some-hash.m4a`)
+`/media/` contains your actual audio files, which I've changed from what t